CrowdStrike (NASDAQ:CRWD) Price Target Raised to $190.00

-CrowdStrike (NASDAQ:CRWD) had its price target boosted by Oppenheimer from $164.00 to $190.00 in a research note issued to investors on Thursday, The Fly reports.
+CrowdStrike (NASDAQ:CRWD) had its price objective lifted by BTIG Research from $164.00 to $190.00 in a research note published on Friday morning, The Fly reports.
+BTIG Research currently has a buy rating on the stock.

-A number of other research analysts have also issued reports on CRWD.
-BidaskClub lowered shares of CrowdStrike from a buy rating to a hold rating in a research note on Friday, October 23rd.
-Piper Sandler upped their price target on shares of CrowdStrike from $175.00 to $180.00 and gave the company an overweight rating in a research note on Thursday.
-Stifel Nicolaus upped their price target on shares of CrowdStrike from $145.00 to $165.00 and gave the company a buy rating in a research note on Monday, October 19th.
-DA Davidson upped their price target on shares of CrowdStrike from $160.00 to $185.00 and gave the company a buy rating in a research note on Thursday.
-Finally, UBS Group assumed coverage on shares of CrowdStrike in a research note on Friday, August 14th.
-They set a buy rating and a $120.00 price target on the stock.
+Several other research firms have also issued reports on CRWD.
+Needham & Company LLC lifted their price target on CrowdStrike from $170.00 to $190.00 and gave the stock a buy rating in a research report on Monday, November 30th.
+Stifel Nicolaus lifted their price target on CrowdStrike from $145.00 to $165.00 and gave the stock a buy rating in a research report on Monday, October 19th.
+Oppenheimer boosted their target price on CrowdStrike from $164.00 to $190.00 in a research report on Thursday.
+JPMorgan Chase & Co. boosted their target price on CrowdStrike from $120.00 to $160.00 in a research report on Thursday, September 3rd.
+Finally, Truist boosted their target price on CrowdStrike from $120.00 to $170.00 in a research report on Thursday, September 3rd.
 Seven research analysts have rated the stock with a hold rating and nineteen have given a buy rating to the stock.
-CrowdStrike currently has an average rating of Buy and a consensus target price of $151.04.
+The stock has an average rating of Buy and an average target price of $151.04.

-In related news, COO Colin Black sold 1,604 shares of the firm’s stock in a transaction on Monday, September 21st.
-The shares were sold at an average price of $127.08, for a total transaction of $203,836.32.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, insider Shawn Henry sold 1,600 shares of the firm’s stock in a transaction on Monday, September 21st.
-The shares were sold at an average price of $127.03, for a total transaction of $203,248.00.
+In related news, insider Shawn Henry sold 1,600 shares of the business’s stock in a transaction that occurred on Monday, September 21st.
+The stock was sold at an average price of $127.03, for a total transaction of $203,248.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Sameer K. Gandhi sold 5,800 shares of the business’s stock in a transaction that occurred on Thursday, November 5th.
+The shares were sold at an average price of $135.65, for a total value of $786,770.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 950,293 shares of company stock worth $132,316,246.
-11.32% of the stock is owned by company insiders.
+Over the last 90 days, insiders have sold 950,293 shares of company stock valued at $132,316,246.
+Corporate insiders own 11.32% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of CRWD.
-Morgan Stanley lifted its holdings in CrowdStrike by 58.1% during the first quarter.
-Morgan Stanley now owns 986,987 shares of the company’s stock valued at $54,956,000 after purchasing an additional 362,689 shares in the last quarter.
-M&T Bank Corp purchased a new position in CrowdStrike during the second quarter valued at $279,000.
-Park Avenue Securities LLC purchased a new position in CrowdStrike during the second quarter valued at $216,000.
-Chicago Partners Investment Group LLC purchased a new position in CrowdStrike during the second quarter valued at $289,000.
-Finally, Sigma Planning Corp purchased a new position in CrowdStrike during the second quarter valued at $501,000.
-62.22% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the stock.
+Weaver Consulting Group grew its stake in shares of CrowdStrike by 80.0% during the 3rd quarter.
+Weaver Consulting Group now owns 180 shares of the company’s stock valued at $25,000 after acquiring an additional 80 shares during the period.
+Global Wealth Management Investment Advisory Inc. grew its stake in shares of CrowdStrike by 70.0% during the 2nd quarter.
+Global Wealth Management Investment Advisory Inc. now owns 255 shares of the company’s stock valued at $26,000 after acquiring an additional 105 shares during the period.
+First Horizon Advisors Inc. grew its stake in shares of CrowdStrike by 92.0% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 192 shares of the company’s stock valued at $26,000 after acquiring an additional 92 shares during the period.
+Sandy Spring Bank bought a new position in shares of CrowdStrike during the 2nd quarter valued at approximately $33,000.
+Finally, Freestone Capital Holdings LLC bought a new position in shares of CrowdStrike during the 3rd quarter valued at approximately $35,000.
+Institutional investors own 62.22% of the company’s stock.

 CrowdStrike Company Profile